 - Appendix A of the Introduction to the symposium on Openness in Political Science published in PS: Political Science and Politics in January 2014 includes tradition-specific guidance for turning DA-RT principles into practice (i.e., Draft Guidelines for Data Access and Research Transparency for Qualitative Research in Political Science, and Draft Guidelines for Data Access and Research Transparency for Quantitative Research in Political Science)

-QDR also offers more specific guidance on four topics:
+QDR also offers more specific guidance on the following topics: